iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 - `getCodeSpec`
 - `addCodeSpec`

-Here is an example of creating a *internal* CodeSpec:
+Here is an example of creating an internal CodeSpec that is scoped to a model.

 ```ts
 [[include:CodeService.addInternalCodeSpec]]